The Dingle Peninsula

 If you’ve come to Ireland with dreams of admiring rolling green hills, sandy beaches and dramatic coastlines, then the Slea Head Drive along the Wild Atlantic Way will tick all your boxes.

-Book a Slea Head Drive tour so you can properly admire the scenery, rent a bike in town to explore on two wheels, or budget at least half a day for this Dingle Peninsula drive.
+Book this Slea Head Drive tour so you can properly admire the scenery, rent a bike in town to explore on two wheels, or budget at least half a day for this Dingle Peninsula drive:

 Globe Guide tip: Visibility on the roadway is better in the mornings when it’s not as cloudy, which makes for better photos.